Landsat 7: Satellite imagery

 In August 1998, NASA contracted EarthSat to produce Landsat GeoCover (Geocover 2000 in NASA WorldWind) — a positionally accurate orthorectified Landsat Thematic Mapper and Multispectral Scanner imagery covering the majority of the Earth's land mass.
 The contract was part of the NASA Scientific Data Purchase which was administrated through NASA's John C. Stennis Space Center.
 GeoCover was later enhanced to EarthSat NaturalVue, a simulated natural color Landsat 7 derived circa year 2000, orthorectified, mosaicked and color balanced digital image dataset.
 Other commercial simulated true color 15-metre global imagery products built from the NASA Landsat 7 imagery include TerraColor from Earthstar Geographics, TruEarth (found in Google Earth and Google Maps) from TerraMetrics, BrightEarth from ComputaMaps, simulated natural color from Atlogis and a product of i-cubed used in NASA WorldWind.

 Large parts of the Earth surface displayed on web mapping services like Google Maps / Google Earth, MSN Maps or Yahoo!
 Maps are based on enhanced and color balanced Landsat 7 imagery.

-Decommissioning
+Orbit lowering

 Landsat 7 required regular orbital maneuvers to ensure that the local mean time (LMT) data acquisitions were maintained.
 The final such maneuver took place on February 7, 2017.
 From that point forward, the satellite's orbit began to slowly degrade (lower) such that by 2021 it had faded from the desired 10:00 AM LMT to about 9:15 AM.